ybezsonov/kro/website/docs/docs/concepts/20-collections.md

 2. **definition**: Defines the structure of each resource instance in the collection.
 The `${index}` variable ensures uniqueness of each resource.

-## Using Collections in Claims
+## Using Collections in Instances

-When creating a claim, users can specify the count for the collection:
+When creating an instance, users can specify the count for the collection:

 ```yaml
 apiVersion: kro.run/v1alpha1